Billaferd/QuantumNexus/Designers/Art Direction Bible.md

 * **Psionic Light** is ethereal, subtle, and often internal.
 It is the soft glow from a character's eyes or temples, a shimmering distortion in the air, or a hard-light projection that feels both real and immaterial.
 Its source is the mind, not a machine or a spell.
 * **Divine Light** is volumetric, radiant, and awe-inspiring.
 It is the light of revelation, pouring down in visible rays (crepuscular rays), forming halos, and bathing its subjects in a warm, golden luminescence that feels both powerful and serene.

-#### **Scale & Materiality**
+#### **Scale, Materiality, & Capacity**

-A strong and consistent sense of scale and materiality will ground our world and make it believable.
+A strong and consistent sense of scale and materiality will ground our world and make it believable, reinforcing the mechanical rules of Capacity Slots.

-* **Scale**: The constructs of Technology are massive, heavy, and industrial.
-The architecture of Divinity is monumental and cathedral-like.
-Magic's effects can be vast in scope but should feel energetic and weightless.
-Psionics operates on a more personal, precise scale, even when its effects are profound.
+* **Scale**: Visual scale must strictly reflect mechanical size to communicate Line of Sight rules.
+A Tiny or Small unit (1-2 slots) should be depicted relative to human scale.
+A Large unit (4 slots) must dominate the frame, explicitly looking robust enough to share a quadrant with only a few infantry.
+A Massive unit (8 slots) must be depicted as an absolute behemoth, entirely filling its environment and visibly acting as a physical Line of Sight obstruction that blocks artillery.
 * **Materiality**: Textures must be rendered with high fidelity.
-Artists must convey the cold, brushed feel of tungsten steel, the gritty texture of reinforced concrete, the shimmering heat of a freshly cast spell, the unsettling, seamless smoothness of a psionic construct, the wet, glistening texture of alien flesh, and the glitching, pixelated decay of an entropic effect.
+Artists must convey the cold, brushed feel of tungsten steel, the gritty texture of reinforced concrete, the shimmering heat of a freshly cast spell, the unsettling, seamless smoothness of a psionic construct, and the ornate, polished marble of a divine fortification.

 ## **Universal Design Principles**